Chocolate Chunk Cookies

 ingredients for chocolate chunk cookies

-To begin, combine the butter and both sugars in the bowl of an electric mixer.
+To begin, combine the butter and both sugars in the bowl of a hand-held or stand mixer.

 butter and sugars in mixing bowl